-Guidance on the use of appropriated funds by NIH and its grantees for advocacy, lobbying, and related activities
+Guidance on the use of appropriated funds by NIH and its recipient for advocacy, lobbying, and related activities

 - Non-government entities funded by NIH may also engage in a range of policy-related activities.
-However, these non-governmental entities do not have recognized executive- legislative relationships, and their allowable activities using Federal funds are therefore more constrained than state and local government grantees.
-The most relevant description of allowable activities is that which applies to non-profit institutions under the Internal Revenue Code (IRC), inasmuch as non-profit grantees generally are bound by those limits in order to maintain their tax-exempt status.
-Therefore, the obligation to comply with the provisions in the IRC greatly limits grantee participation in certain activities.
+However, these non-governmental entities do not have recognized executive- legislative relationships, and their allowable activities using Federal funds are therefore more constrained than state and local government recipients.
+The most relevant description of allowable activities is that which applies to non-profit institutions under the Internal Revenue Code (IRC), inasmuch as non-profit recipients generally are bound by those limits in order to maintain their tax-exempt status.
+Therefore, the obligation to comply with the provisions in the IRC greatly limits recipient participation in certain activities.

 Federally-funded lobbying, either directly or indirectly (i.e., "grassroots lobbying), is prohibited by law:

 - Grassroots lobbying: No appropriated Federal funds can be used by NIH recipients for grassroots lobbying activity directed at inducing members of the public to contact their elected representatives to urge support of, or opposition to, proposed or pending legislation or appropriations or any regulation, administrative action, or order issued by the executive branch of any Federal, state or local government.
 Recipient communications from which an external audience may infer that it should contact legislators concerning specific legislation should be considered carefully because they may run afoul of the prohibition, unless the communications fall within certain recognized exceptions to the definition of "lobbying" or "influencing legislation."
 It is this restriction on grassroots lobbying that prevents recipients' calling upon the public to take action and direct efforts on the part of recipients to encourage participation by others in advocacy.